-The Gordon Setter is a large breed from the same family of Irish and English Setters.
-The exact origin is unknown, but it is most likely the result of crosses with the Old Land Spaniel and Pointers in the 1600's.
-It was used in the field to track, point and retrieve game birds, such as Partridge, Pheasant and grouse.
+The Gordon Setter is a larger breed, coming from the same family as the more well known Irish and English Setters.
+The exact origin of this breed is unknown, but it is most likely the result of a cross between the Old Land Spaniel and Pointers.
+It was used in the field to help track, point and retrieve game birds such as Partridge, Pheasant and Grouse.

 The Gordon Setter has an elegant and sensible temperament for a Setter.
 Like all Setters they can be lively and enthusiastic but the Gordan is more alert and protective towards his family.
 They love one on one attention and will form tight bonds with their family.
 This can also make them reserved towards strangers and sometimes aggressive towards or jealous of other dogs.

 Being the largest of the Setters, these dogs are less prone to Canine Hip Dysplasia than most, but are at higher risk of bloat, cataracts, elbow dysplasia, bloat and progressive retinal atrophy (PRA: degeneration of the retina which can lead to blindness).